raspberrypilearning/sense-hat-pong/worksheet.md

 ## What Next?

 - Can you change variable values to make the game easier or harder?
-- Can you add a score, so that with each bounce off the bat it increases?
+- Can you add a score, which increases each time the ball bounces off the bat?
-- How about giving the player three lives, that reduces each time they miss the ball?
+- How about giving the player three lives, and making them lose one each time they miss the ball?